OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 * _Is the element hidden?_: the visibility of the element (hidden or visible);
 * _Minimal visible screen size_: the visibility of the element, related to the user's device screen size (at sizes smaller than the one selected, the element will be hidden);

+### How to add a new container element?
+By selecting the option _Add new container_ you will be able to add new containers to your layout, after filling the following information:

+* _Name_: the element's identifier attribute;
+* _Label_: the caption of the element;
+* _Help text_: the detailed description of the element;
+* _Row_: the layout row in which the element will be placed;
+* _Column_: the layout column in which the element will be placed;
+* _Size_: the size of the element on a scale of 1 (the smaller size) to 12 (the bigger size);
+* _Is the element hidden?_: the visibility of the element (hidden or visible);
+* _Minimal visible screen size_: the visibility of the element, related to the user's device screen size (at sizes smaller than the one selected, the element will be hidden);

 ### How to change the positioning of an element?
 In the User Interface tab, select the element you want to change and, in the _Row_ and/or _Column_ fields, set the new positioning values.